doombubbles/ultimate-crosspathing/README.md

 As always, requires [BTD Mod Helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest).

+# New v1.0.0

+Polish be damned, those who venture to scroll all the way down to the bottom of the mod settings list will find what their hearts desire.

+I've also re-enabled an old setting I'd forgotten about for trying to load the MergedTowers from JSON files instead of remaking all of them each time.
+It works for some of the towers, but not others.
+Still overall quicker loading though.

 ## New v0.1.2 Community Crosspathing Patches

 Since the algorithm is only ever going to get so smart, there's going to need to be manual fixes to certain Crosspathing combinations one way or another.